 This course satisfies the General Education Criteria for:

 Experimental course on a special topic in the College of Agricultural, Consumer and Environmental Sciences.
-Topic may not be repeated except in accordance with the Code.
-Approved for letter and S/U grading.
-May be repeated.
-No more than 12 hours may be counted toward graduation.
+Approved for Letter and S/U grading.
+May be repeated as topics vary.

 Introduction to College of ACES and campus resources for students new to the College of ACES.
 Required of all off campus transfer students and optional for Inter College Transfer students.
 First eight weeks course.
 Approved for S/U grading only.

 Supervised learning experience designed for ACES students registering for an academic term abroad and/or for non-degree exchange students enrolling for an academic term at Illinois.
 The nature of the experience and the setting in which it takes place must be approved in advance by ACES faculty and by representative(s) of institutions/organizations/agencies that cooperate with the College of ACES in student exchange/study abroad programs.
 Approved for Letter and S/U grading.
 May be repeated to a maximum of 10 hours.
 (Summer Session).
 Prerequisite: Written consent of ACES Study Abroad Office.

 Individual research, special problems, thesis, development and/or design work under the supervision of an appropriate member of the faculty.
 May be repeated.
 Independent Study courses are limited to 12 hours total applying to a degree in ACES.
 Students may register in more than one section per term.
 Prerequisite: GPA of 3.0 or above at the time the activity is arranged, and consent of instructor.

 International experience in agricultural, consumer and environmental sciences related areas involving foreign travel and study without enrollment in another institution.
 Experience must be planned and approved in advance through consultation with a College of Agricultural, Consumer and Environmental Sciences faculty member.
 Additional fees may apply.
 See Class Schedule.
 Approved for both letter and S/U grading.
 May be repeated to a maximum of 9 hours.
 Not open to students on probation.
 Prerequisite: Written consent of ACES Study Abroad Office.